What’s it Like to Live in Atlanta?

 No Shortage of Awesome Apartments

-Atlanta rentals come in all shapes and sizes.
+Atlanta apartments come in all shapes and sizes.
 Some of the most popular parts of town include Midtown and Buckhead.
 They are the priciest.
 Rents can easily approach $1400 and higher in as these sections of town are extremely desirable.
 If your searching for cheap pads, look elsewhere.
 With so many rental options, be sure and contact a knowledgeable apartment finder Atlanta.
 They have access to specials and availability that you simply don’t have time for.

 |Best Downtown Apartments||Address||Phone|

 |North & Line||385 N Angier Ave, Atlanta, GA 30308||513-827-0650|